icedir/GeniusShortUrl/README.md

 ## Getting Started

 1. Configure ```/src/main/resources/application-prod.yml```, modify ```r2dbc.url.r2dbc.mysql``` related properties.
+2. Execute the SQL script located in the ```/resources/init-sqls/``` path in the configured mysql database to initialize the database tables.
-2. Modify the file ```url-builder-config.yml``` to configure the short chain prefix and suffix (the suffix will be used after a hash collision occurs when generating a short chain).
+3. Modify the file ```url-builder-config.yml``` to configure the short chain prefix and suffix (the suffix will be used after a hash collision occurs when generating a short chain).
-3. Configurable log output if necessary: ```​​log4j2-prod.yml```.
+4. Configurable log output if necessary: ```​​log4j2-prod.yml```.

 ## Roadmap